AmmaarSiddiqui/Partner-And-Pump/USERMANUAL.md

 4. A list of available users who match your criteria shows, click on match for the user who best matches your preferences.
 5. Match request is sent and now you wait for the recipients response
 6. When they accept, a new chat will automatically open in your messages tab so you can coordinate the details (e.g., "Meet by the squat racks at 5:30?").
+7. To cancel a match, go to **Profile** and scroll down where you see your matches.

 ### Finding a Long-Term Partner
 Use this feature to find a consistent partner who matches your weekly routine and long-term goals.